xanmankey/FishingForPhish/docs/api.rst

       Takes the 5 characters used at the end of a filename (excluding .png) as input, and expands and returns the original url.
 * generateFilename(self, url)
       A convenience method for generating a filename to name all the files associated with a website (returns a filename structured as _<self.id>_<5 characters>).
+* initializeBS(self, html)
+      Creates a Beautiful Soup instance BS.
+Not called with initializeAll() as it cannot parse html without having any html as input.
+Typically called after storing the driver.page_source in an html variable.
 * saveScreenshot(self, url)
       Takes a url as input, uses selenium.screenshot in combination with a workaround involving website width, height, and automated scrolling to screenshot the entire website.
 Screenshot can be found in the <dataDir>/screenshots directory and uses the naming structure returned by the generateFilename method.
 * siteValidation(self, url)